T-e-j-k-u-m-a-r/Robot_2025/README.md

 		robot -d Results Tests/bank/LoginTest.robot

 ---------------------------------------------------------------------------------------
-How to run the test script files with tag smoke?
+How to run all the test script files with tag smoke?

 		robot --include smoke Tests/bank/*.robot

-How to run the test script files with tag smoke and regression
+How to run all the test script files with tag smoke and regression

 		robot --include smoke --include regression Tests/bank/*.robot

+How to run all the test script files with tags and also rename the report name as "Automation report"

+		robot -d Results --include smoke --reporttitle "Automation Report" Tests/bank/*.robot

 ----------------------------------------------------------------------------------------